 By the end of my first week; I had managed to fumble my way through the payment gateway and my reward was an entire project which included yet another payment gateway.
 Weeks turned into months and before I knew it I was no longer just ‘the new guy’.
 I had made friends.
 I was part of the team.
 I felt awesome.

 I’d now worked on several key projects ranging from photography tour websites with a full calendar/booking integration, an art competition website with a full ajax powered voting system and a multi-site sports network with a single sign-on across 25+ websites.

-We’re into 2011 and Little Mix have just won the X-Factor and an open source eCommerce piece of software called Magento lands upon my desk and I’m being asked to assist one of the frontend team with a seemingly simple task.
+We’re into 2011 and Little Mix have just won the X-Factor and an open-source eCommerce piece of software called Magento lands upon my desk.
+I’m being asked to assist one of the frontend team with a seemingly simple task.

 The job was to simply add an icon next to a field called a ‘custom option’, on hover it would show some extended information.
 Easy I thought – a day later and a few mild expletives, I’d finally got it done.

 Coming from a bespoke background I hated it.
 I was so used to understanding every last bit of the codebase I was working with and so used to being able to bend things to the way I wanted it to be; because I had written every last piece of code in them.

 As a company, we were beginning to get more and more people asking for Magento and over time it actually started to make more sense.
 How many times could I write a ‘forgot your password?’ feature, order confirmation emails and why bother?
 Magento does it all for you.

 Fast forward a few months and I’m the teams only full-time Magento developer.

 A year or so later my opinions on Magento have completely changed.
 I love it.
 I’ve gone from writing bespoke login screens to writing way cooler stuff.
 Matrix-based pricing extensions, massive data-integration and a new wave of features all centred around B2B.